 “All Australians, particularly when they’re grieving, should be provided an affordable and transparent funeral service.
 This opaque pricing and overcharging is exactly this reason that we started Bare.”

-There is more to be written about this, we’re quite sure.
-In the meantime we encourage everyone to be thoughtful in their choice of funeral director.
+At Bare, we encourage everyone to be thoughtful in their choice of funeral director.
 There are many great ones out there, but do your research and ensure they are transparent and honest in the prices they provide.